FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 Use case resumes at step 3.

-Use case: UC12 - Set reminder for clients
+Use case: UC12 - Add reminder for clients

 Precondition: Client list must not be empty.